Restrictions in the Workplace

 Data privacy

-The General Data Protection Regulation provides protection for individuals against violation of their personal integrity by processing of personal data.
-Accordingly, there are restrictions on employers’ use of data regarding employees, former employees and applicants.
+The General Data Protection Regulation provides protection for individuals against violation of their personal integrity by processing of their personal data.
+Accordingly, there are restrictions on employers’ use of data regarding employees, former employees, and applicants.
 According to the Regulation, any form of processing of personal data must be lawful.
-Employers may often rely on the performance of the employment contract or a legitimate interest when processing personal data relating to the employee.
+Employers may often rely on the performance of the employment agreement or a legitimate interest when processing personal data relating to the employee.
 The processing must be relevant and necessary for the purpose stipulated and personal data may not be stored for longer than necessary with reference to the specified purposes.
 Furthermore, the legitimate interest of the employer may not be outweighed by the employee’s interest of personal integrity.

 The Regulation also stipulates situations in which personal data may be processed in cases where the individual has not given his or her consent to the processing.
 For example, personal data may be processed in order to satisfy a purpose that concerns a legal obligation of the employer.